 Was ‘The Real Housewives Of Beverly Hills’ Season 8 Reunion Canceled Due To ‘Crisis’?
-Radar Online Weighs In
+‘Radar Online’ Weighs In

 While the eighth season of the show included tons of fun moments between the women, including trips to Tokyo and Berlin, it also included many altercations between the ladies.

-Though the first half of the eighth season of The Real Housewives of Beverly Hills was quite light, things have taken a major turn for the worse between the likes of Teddi Mellencamp Arroyave and Erika Girardi and the majority of the rest of the cast has found themselves caught in the middle.
+Though the first half of the eighth season of The Real Housewives of Beverly Hills was quite light, things have taken a major turn for the worse between the likes of Teddi Mellencamp Arroyave and Erika Girardi, and the majority of the rest of the cast has found themselves caught in the middle.

 Dorit Kemsley is also at odds with Mellencamp Arroyave, who joined the series’ cast last year, and reportedly told production that she’s “ready to go after” her and Richards, who grew close to the newbie during filming.